COVID 19 has provoked everybody to reconsider everything, find new ways, find new arrangements, and advance to tackle this pandemic emergency.

 Mr. Puneet Malpani from Myra Enterprise said, ” When we touch the mask from the outside our hands get contaminated with the virus, and we contaminate everything that we touch spreading it to other regions.
 Then, how to control the spread even after wearing a mask & maintaining social distancing.
 We need to kill the virus at the surface of the mask itself to prevent it from spreading.
 So, we came up with this solution.”

-Another innovative company e-nnovation Life Sciences, making export quality, medicated, breathable fabric PPE kits which will help doctors and paramedics to avoid sweating trouble.
+Another innovative company e-nnovation Life Sciences, making export quality, medicated, breathable fabric PPE kits that will help doctors and paramedics to avoid sweating trouble.
 Here is a small video the Founder and CEO Mr. Sarvendra Singh has made.

 The list is just started!